 In her spare time she enjoys running, yoga, reading and napping.

-Jazmin A. Santacruz (Hallowell), is a Spanish speaking legal assistant with Anderson Law.
-Jazmin has worked in the legal field for over 5 years and plans to pursue a degree in business administration.
-She is currently attending Columbia Basin College to finish her Associates Degree.
-She assists the attorneys in pre-litigation case management and with litigation cases –primarily cases in arbitration.
+Jazmin is a bilingual paralegal with Anderson Law.
+Jazmin has worked in the legal field for over 9 years and plans to pursue a degree in business administration before becoming an attorney.
+She assists with litigation and mandatory arbitration.

 When not at work, Jazmin enjoys traveling with her family, attending community events, and trying new, exciting activities like skydiving.

 Josie has been with Anderson Law since 2013.
 She began as an intern and now serves as the office manager, in addition to assisting with litigation.
 She graduated from Washington State University in 2017 with a major in psychology and a minor in fine arts.

 After work and on the weekends, Josie is an able and passionate photographer.

 Samanta joined Anderson Law in 2010.
 She began her career as a front receptionist and has worked her way up as a personal injury paralegal.
 She is also fluent in Spanish and currently manages the pre-litigation department.
 She earned her Associates degree in 2017 from Columbia Basin College and is currently enrolled at Heritage University.
 She will be completing a Bachelor of Arts in Social Work in the spring of 2020.
 She plans on seeking a Master’s degree in Social Work at Walla Walla University.

 In her spare time, Samanta enjoys spending quality time with her family, volunteering around the community, and going on walks.